 (d) Folding too frequently on late rounds.

 Strangely, some players who are disciplined and otherwise play credible poker actually fold too often on later betting rounds.
 The bigger the pot grows in proportion to the size of the bet in a fixed-limit game, the more you should call.
-Thinking yourself out of calling on a he-probably-has-it-this-time basis is a leak.
+The same concept applies in no-limit games whenever late-round bets are small.
+That doesn’t mean you should always call.
+But thinking yourself out of calling on a “he probably has it this time” basis is a leak.

 (e) Reluctance to settle for a small loss.